thersites-ac/hippokleides-glory-horse/README.md

     * functional testing (set up another bot for this)
     * more tags for randomized selections
     * random youtube playback (search and play back audio from first result) - Eli

+# Feature requests
+    * hall of fame clips to avoid accidental deletion
+    * track speaker of clips in order to create `~impersonate` command